Elena Undone: Plot

 The paths of Elena Winters (Necar Zadegan), a mother and pastor's wife, and Peyton Lombard (Traci Dinwiddie), a well-known lesbian writer randomly cross.
-Instantly, they feel drawn toward one other and eventually fall in love.
+Instantly, they feel drawn toward one another and eventually fall in love.

 The movie opens in two places - following the two protagonists - first, within a church, where Elena's son, Nash, refuses to support an anti-homosexual protest, and then within a memorial service for Peyton's mother.

 Elena and her husband Barry (Gary Weeks) are trying to conceive but it becomes clear that their efforts have been unsuccessful when Barry rebukes Elena after her period starts.
 Peyton starts cleaning out her mother's things, having flashbacks of her emotionally troubled mother as she works.
 Peyton finds a tape entitled 'Women's Glory Project' with her things, and becomes obsessed with it for some time.

 Elena visits her friend Tyler for advice, telling him that she and Barry are going to adopt instead of trying to have another child.
 He asks "what's in it for (her)," and insists (as he's apparently done in the past) that Barry is not her soulmate, or "twin flame."
 Even so, he pushes her to go to the adoption, saying that "someone is definitely coming into (her) life, in a big way."

 Peyton and Elena meet at the adoption agency.
 They briefly speak as Peyton returns Elena's lost keys to her.
 They exchange business cards after Peyton mentions that she might have use for a photographer (which Elena was prior to marrying Barry).

 Peyton's best friend, Wave, drags her to a 'love guru' (Tyler) where Peyton and Elena meet once again.
 Elena finds out that Peyton is gay as they talk about their marriages.
 Peyton calls Elena the next day, inquiring if Elena would help her with continuing her mother's Women's Glory Project, and make plans for Elena to visit the next day with her portfolio.

 They meet once again, and it's revealed that Peyton's an agoraphobic with substantial difficulties trusting.
 They bond over the next few weeks - over picnics with Tyler, and late-night glasses of wine.
 Later, Elena takes better professional photographs of Peyton for her books, and they discuss their upbringings and how they knew they were straight and gay, respectively.